-- ► CAUTION!
+- CAUTION!
+The various settings of the prosthetic knee joint for the following exercises cannot be adjusted entirely independently of each other.
 If the settings cannot be fully adjusted to the comfort needs of the patient, the settings must be established primarily based on safety aspects.
-The extension position has to be reached with every step and at any walking speed. - Adapt the settings of the prosthetic knee joint to the patient by means of fine-tuning and exercises. - ► Check the adjustment of the prosthesis settings during normal consultations and the annual safety inspection. - Advise the patient to check the prosthesis if changes in function occur. - ▶ Observe the recommended sequence of the exercises and settings.
+The extension position has to be reached with every step and at any walking speed. - Adapt the settings of the prosthetic knee joint to the patient by means of fine-tuning and exercises. - Check the adjustment of the prosthesis settings during normal consultations and as part of the annual safety inspections.
+Advise the patient to have the prosthesis inspected by qualified personnel if changes in function occur. - Observe the recommended sequence of the exercises and settings.